-Whether you are being detained for a simple traffic violation or for a serious crime, DO NOT make a statement.
+Persons detained by the police for suspected criminal activity should never give a statement.
+Whether you are being detained for a simple traffic violation or for a serious crime, do not make a statement.
 You should always invoke your right to remain silent.

 1. Do the police always have to read people their Miranda rights?

 No. The majority of the public thinks the police must advise them of their Miranda rights before questioning them.
 This is not true.

 There are numerous exceptions to the Miranda rule, and the Supreme Court is slowly eroding the Miranda ruling.
 Remember, the police are not your friend if you are suspected of a criminal act.
 Nothing good will come from giving a voluntary statement.

 2. What should a person do if arested?

 If you are placed under arrest, you should never give up your right to remain silent.
 Invoke your right and demand for an attorney to be present.

 The officers will play mind games with you and tell you that the District Attorney will go easy on you if you tell the truth.